-This was the culmination of nearly four years of effort by 350 Salem OR that began with a presentation at a meeting in December 2016, by Laurie Dougherty: Why Does Salem Need a Climate Action Plan?
+This was the culmination of nearly four years of effort by 350 Salem OR.
 It was an uphill fight back then with a conservative City Council, but we persisted.
 The City Council has changed dramatically since then.

 Now that the Salem City Council has formally adopted Climate Action goals, 350 Salem OR believes it should be the job of the Climate Action Plan Task Force to develop reasonable and achievable strategies to meet the goals, focusing on the near-term 2035 goal to cut our carbon emissions in half compared to 2016 levels.

 The Salem Oregon Community Greenhouse Gas Inventory reported that in 2016, greenhouse gas emissions in Salem totaled over 1.5 million metric tons.
 More than half (53%) came from transportation (cars and trucks) and a quarter came from electricity generation.

 350 Salem OR will be asking the task force to look at aggressive strategies of vehicle electrification, encouraging more biking, walking and transit use, and more use of clean energy to power residences and businesses.

 Governor Kate Brown’s recent Executive Order 20-04 committed Oregon to reduce greenhouse gas emissions to 80% below 1990 levels by 2050.
 In June the City of Portland set a goal to reach net-zero greenhouse gas emissions before 2050.
 The cities of Eugene, Corvallis, Bend, Ashland and Milwaukie have also set similar goals.